 Alberta's Distracted Driving Law restricts the use of handheld electronic devices, reading printed materials in the vehicle, writing, printing, or sketching and personal grooming.
+The fine for distracted driving in Alberta is $300 and three demerit points.
 Visit the distracted driving legislation page for more information.

 Distracted driving facts:

-- 98 per cent of these convictions were for using a hand-held electronic device while driving.
+- 97 per cent of these convictions were for using a hand-held communication or electronic device while driving.

-- During 2015-16, male drivers accounted for two-thirds of all convictions.
+- During the 2018-19 fiscal year, male drivers accounted for nearly two-thirds of all convictions.

-- Young male drivers, age 22 to 34 years, have the highest conviction rates.
+- Overall, male drivers, aged 25 to 44 years, have the highest conviction rates.

 - Drivers can stay alert and attentive by following a few tips: putting their phones away, keeping both hands on the wheel, planning ahead any use of GPS units or audio systems, and pulling over if needed.